ramisleeman/alexa-auto/aac-sdk1.6/mqtt-aws/README.md

-**Android Auto and AWS Configuration is now complete and the system should be to subscribe and publish messages through the AWS IoT broker.**
+**Android Auto and AWS Configuration is now complete and the system should be able to subscribe and publish messages through the AWS IoT broker.**